Sinar/Zelus/README.md

 #### Person

-A human being
+A human being.
+This is the base entity for a representative.

 #### Representative

 A Member of Parliament, ADUN or Council Member, generally anyone who is elected by and represents citizens.
 Representatives and People have the same attributes.
+A representative can be connected with one or more people, who might or might not be another representative.
+For example, this can show an MP and 2 of his business associates.

 #### Party